JimDesu/basis-lang/spec.md

 A frame's pending obligation discharges fire at this same retirement, emitted into the frame's exit code alongside the hooks (§10.6, §10.16).

+The same sequence runs at a `.scope` boundary (R5): steps 1—2 fire the hooks registered within the `.scope` together with the discharges of obligations owned by its scope-local bindings, in one reverse-registration order (§3.17, §10.6); step 3 reclaims the scope-local storage rather than the whole frame; and step 4 proceeds to the `.scope`'s next sibling (success) or propagates the unconsumed failure to the next outer scope (failure), instead of returning to the caller.

 A failure during a block's body propagates per the standard rules — the block's body is itself a frame-bound context.
 The single-in-flight invariant (F.7) prevents a block-fired failure from coexisting with the outer failure: blocks fire from a no-active-failure state, and any failure they fire is consumed locally or propagates to the caller's frame after the outer failure has already advanced.

 ### F.12 Per-Invocation Fexpr Frame (`F`)